ASC2899/Synergix-Solutions-Ecom-Analysis/README.md

 ---

-**❓ Synergix Wants To Understand The Impact Of Web Traffic On Units Sold.
-They also want a visual to evaluate whether they are meeting their 10% additional Web Traffic Goal**.
+**❓ Synergix is looking to understand how web traffic is influencing product sales.
+As part of their digital growth objectives, they’ve set a target to increase web traffic by 10%.
+The team now wants to analyze the relationship between traffic volume and units sold, and evaluate whether they are on track to meet this goal.**.

-🔍 To explore this, we plot **Total Web Traffic** and **Total Units Sold** over time using a **Line and Clustered Column Chart**.
+🔍 To tackle with this question, we have to plot **Total Web Traffic** and **Total Units Sold** over time using a **Line and Clustered Column Chart**.
 Make sure to **remove the Quarter and Day levels** from the Date hierarchy for a cleaner, monthly view.

 💡 The analysis reveals a **moderately positive relationship** between **Web Traffic** and **Units Sold**.